top of page

 Growing Bee Balm in Central Texas

 Bee Balm grows best in full sun and well-draining soil.
-For us, it grows in abundance in our backyard prairie area and we find that it does not need our help to thrive (even during drought conditions.)
-However, bee balm’s easy to grow in a more cultivated garden situation as well.
-Once established, bee balm will easily and readily self-seed.
+However, it pops up readily in our backyard prairie area and we find that it does not need our help to thrive (even during drought conditions and in heavy clay soil.)

 Benefits of Bee Balm in the Garden Ecosystem

-Beyond its magical presence and beauty, bee balm plays an important role in the garden ecosystem.
-Its aromatic flowers attract pollinators, especially bees and butterflies, contributing to the biodiversity of your garden.
-As a member of the mint family, Bee Balm's spreading habit also acts as ground cover, suppressing weeds and protecting the soil from the harsh Texan sun.
+As a member of the mint family, bee balm's spreading habit also acts as a ground cover, suppressing weeds and protecting the soil from the harsh Texan sun.
 And bee balm’s strong volatile oils make it unappealing to deer along with many other pests.

 Working with Bee Balm